voidware/trek14/readme.md

 ## Using an Emulator

-If you don't have a real trs80 model 1 handy, you can run the game in an emulator.
+If you don't have a real trs80 handy, you can run the game in an emulator.
 There are many excellent emulators around for the machine and even some web based ones.

 I use the open source SDLTRS emulator, which is free and you can compile it yourself from scratch.
-There is a windows binary in the "emu" directory for convenience.
+There is a windows binary in the "emu" directory for convenience source code [here](https://github.com/voidware/sdltrswin).

 From the "src" directory, start the emulator like this: